ThinkLib/ris/docs/performance/analyzing.md

 # Analyzing the Bundle Size

 If you want to analyze the build performance of the project, ris provide `analyze` script to create `stats.json`.
-And then we can analyze the build preformance through some tools such as [webpack-analyse](http://webpack.github.io/analyse/)、[webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer) and [webpack-chart](http://alexkuz.github.io/webpack-chart/).
+And then we can analyze the build performance with some tools such as [webpack-analyse](http://webpack.github.io/analyse/)、[webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer) and [webpack-chart](http://alexkuz.github.io/webpack-chart/).

 In the project root folder, we excute: